auntiepickle/ff7seventhheavensteamdeck/README.md

 #### Adding FFNx manually

 This step is necessary because FFNx has issues getting its first download in my experience.
 I have gotten this to eventually download through the Bottle but it's not reliable and we will opt to just copy the files to stream line the configuration.
+- copy the contents of FFNx to:
+  - `FFVII` root folder
+  - New folder called `/Resources/Game Driver/` in 7th Heaven install